 After days spent happily splashing around the pool, all of a sudden your child begins to complain that her ear is starting to hurt.
 A case of swimmer’s ear!
 How does it occur, how can you treat it and how can your prevent it?

 Once the infection starts, the skin begins to get red and swollen, causing pain.
-Sometimes pus is visible.
+Sometimes there may even be drainage from the ear.
 Your child may complain initially of itching, or mild pain.
-As the infection worsens, the outside of the ear may look slightly red or swollen.
-Pain increases.
+As the infection worsens, the outside of the ear may look slightly red or swollen and the pain will likely increase.
 Occasionally the area behind the ear may also be inflamed.
-Some cases may even result in your child having a fever.

 Otitis externa is unlikely to get better without treatment.
 If your child begins complaining of ear pain that worsens when the ear is touched or wiggled slightly, please call our office.
 You can help ease the discomfort by giving your child ibuprofen or acetaminophen.
 Sometimes warmth, such as a heating pad, can also help.
 Be mindful, however, of using heat near the delicate skin of the ear.

 Once otitis externa is diagnosed, we will often prescribe topical drops as treatment.
 These drops are either topical antibiotics alone or combined with a corticosteroid.
 These drops are typically used for 7 days, although the symptoms are typically improved in 48 to 72 hours.
 As with any antibiotic prescribed to you, be sure to use it as prescribed and for the length of time prescribed in order to prevent resistance.
 Instill the drops to fill the canal, and have your child lay with that ear facing up for a few minutes after the drops are administered.
 If the canal is very swollen, the drops may need some time to drip into the canal.
 Warming the bottle slightly by rubbing it in your hand may make the drops easier for your child.
 You may also gently wiggle the ear lobe in order to help the drops make their way down the canal.